ThuyKat/JavaScript/README.md

   return a + b;
 };
 ```
 ---> in above example, it is created when the execution reaches it ( in intepretation phase) and hence, it is only usable from that moment.
-In contrast, function declaration is initialised during declaration phase, so it can be called or used earlier than it is defined:
+In contrast, function declaration is initialised during declaration phase, so it can be called or used earlier than it is defined

 ```js
 sayHi("John"); // Hello, John